 - Ability to hold many different types of filter media.

-- Comes with media, separation plates, tubes and all the accessories to get you set up right away.
+- It comes with media, separation plates, tubes, and all the accessories to get you set up right away.

-- The instructions are pretty useless, use the diagrams or just check out this short YouTube videos on setting up pump for the first time.
+- The instructions are pretty useless, use the diagrams, or just check out this short YouTube videos on setting up the pump for the first time.

-Watch This: How to Set Up & Install the Eheim 2217 Classic Canister Filter
+Watch This: How to Set Up & Install the Eheim 2217 Classic Filter

 Type Of Filtration:

 - The pump head has a fixed Permo-elastic silicon sealing ring fixed to allow for easy and safe closing after cleaning

 - It can be equipped with either sponge and/or loose filter media.

 - It comes with a spray bar, inlet pipe, hose, as well as complete filter media and valves.